rnfc/rnfc.github.io/_posts/2016-10-17-ALCS_Circumstances.md

 ## Data

-All data comes from the _PITCHf/x database_.
+All data comes from the _PITCHf/x database_ using the amazing [`pitchRx`](http://cpsievert.github.io/pitchRx/) package by Carson Sievert.
 We are using the data recorded for every game played in the 2016 season so far, which totals to about 2430 regular season games and the first round and a half of the playoffs.

 ## Batter-Pitcher Heatmaps